jes5199/poppet/README.md

 0. TODO various other TODOs scattered around the source.
 1. TODO json-shape files for data types
 2. TODO Don't recreate existing policy files
-3. TODO Command line parsing
+3. TODO Command line parsing (probably Trollop)
 6. TODO A second System->System filter to happen on the serverside before System->Policy
 7. TODO Unique filenames for timestamped files
 8. TODO Find more ways to sort files in public/